mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

 - Bargaining power of suppliers: how easily can suppliers drive their prices up?
 How well can they negotiate?
 - Rivalry amongst existing competitors: How many competitors are in an industry?
 How strong are they?

-### Competitor analysis

-Understanding competitors’ strategy, business model, and future plans help us design better products and experiences.
-We can anticipate how competitors will react to our innovations, and how we can differentiate better (create unique value for our users).

-- The first step of competitor analysis is identifying competitors.
-- Divide the competition into direct and indirect competitors.
-Direct competitors are companies that offer the same product (or service) and indirect competitors offer a different product that solves the same problem.
-For example, Uber’s direct competitors are taxi companies and Lyft.
-The indirect competitors are bike sharing services, public transport, car sharing services, and walking on foot.
-- Gather data for insights.
-Divide data gathering into three buckets:
-    - Business data: revenue, market share, etc.
-    - Product data: product portfolio, features, etc.
-    - Customers data: target group, reviews, etc.

 ### 7 powers

 Strategy is the study of the fundamental determinants of potential business value.
 Strategy (capitalized) is distinguished from strategy (lower case) and is divided into Statics (or “being there”) and Dynamics (or “getting there”).